ArmanNik/n8n-arr-cleaner/README.md

 | `QBITTORRENT_USERNAME` | Your qBittorrent Web UI username.                     |
 | `QBITTORRENT_PASSWORD` | Your qBittorrent Web UI password.                     |

+> [!CAUTION]
+> This implementation uses http so is not particulary secure.
+Usenames, passwords, and keys are sent in plain text.
+Only use this in a safe local network.
+It might requre more changes before it works with https.

 ### 2. Define Unsafe Extensions

 Within the same **ENV** node, locate the `UNSAFE_EXTENSION` variable.
 Edit the JavaScript array to add or remove file extensions: